Martin Jacobson (Poker Player) Biography, Early Life and Personal Life

 A major windfall in Europe

 Just a few weeks later, Martin qualified for another live event, this time in Budapest.
 Although his only real experience in live tournaments saw him eliminated on the third hand, he held his nerve to fare considerably better this time around.
-In fact, he placed third in the tournament and came home with an astonishing €280,000.
+He placed third in the tournament and came home with an astonishing €280,000.

 This win set him up financially for the foreseeable future allowing him to focus on his live game.
 He would continue to play on the live and online poker circuit for the next few years racking up impressive cash prizes along the way.
 During this period he became the only player to reach three European Tour main event final tables in one season.
 This saw him become the online qualifier of the year and finish as runner-up in the EPT player of the season.